Matildadl/to-do-list/README.md

 * Python

 ### Tools:
-* drawoi: for flowcharts
+* Drawoi: For flowcharts
-* VSCode: For writing and editing code
+* VSCode: for writing and editing code
-* Github: employed for code deployment
+* Github: Employed for code deployment
 * Heroku: This projekt was deployed with Heroku using Code institutes Mock terminal as provided with The Python Essentials template

 <hr>